Thinkmill/keystatic/design-system/packages/toast/docs/index.md

 ### Programmatic dismissal

 Toasts may be programmatically dismissed if they become irrelevant before the user manually closes them.
-Each method of `toaster` returns a function which can be used to close that toast.
+Each method of `toastQueue` returns a function which can be used to close that toast.

 ```jsx {% live=true %}
 let [close, setClose] = React.useState(null);